-Planning A Trip To Malaysia: Health, Insurance and Safety Advice for Visitors
+Planning A Trip To Malaysia: Travel and Safety Advice for Visitors

 Malaysia is ranked 9th in the world for receiving the most tourists, according to the United Nations World Tourism Organization.
 And it’s the smallest country on that top 10 list.
 But for its small size, it is mighty.
 It boasts spectacular beaches, islands, national parks, and cities that keep visitors coming back for more.
 It’s also increasingly popular with expats, who appreciate an affordable cost of living and easy travel access to neighboring countries.
 If you’re contemplating a visit or a move, here’s a primer on Malaysia health, insurance, and safety advice.

 General Travel Safety and Advice